ska-telescope/ska-tango-testing/docs/src/guide/integration/getting_started.rst

 As you can see, it contains:

-- your custom message with the description of the expected behavior;
+- your custom message with the description of the expected behaviour;
 - the list of all the events captured by the tracer (with the device name;
   the attribute name, the attribute value, and the reception time);
 - the query arguments used to search for the event in the tracer (the